 Surgical Treatments for Essential Tremor

 For patients with disabling tremor that is not adequately controlled medications, surgical treatments may be an option.
-Current surgical options for ET include deep brain stimulation (DBS) and thalamotomy.
+Current surgical options for ET include Deep Brain Stimulation (DBS), Focused Ultrasound, and thalamotomy.

 Assistive Technology is an umbrella term that includes assistive, adaptive, and rehabilitative devices for people with disabilities.
 The IETF hopes you find the assistive devices and technologies listed enable you to perform daily tasks with greater ease.